briansimoni/stereodose/README.md

 If you don't want to use a .env file, you can use regular system environment variables instead.

-Once you have the variables set, on the **the very first run only** you need to

-`cd app/views/ && npm install && npm run build`

-for all successive starts of your dev environment:
 ```
 docker-compose up
 # new terminal
 cd app/views/
 npm start
 ```
 and you're all set to start writing code.
-You only have to run `npm run build` on the first setup.

 It's running a proxy server that comes bundled with React.
 This enables hot reloading among other nice things.
 It listens on port 3000 and proxies requests to the golang server on port 4000.